 Tahoe Cheese Company of Carson City receives USDA grant

-Three Nevada food producers have been awarded federal grants including Fallon’s Frey Ranch Estate Distillery and the Tahoe Cheese Company of Carson City.
+Three Nevada food producers have been awarded federal grants including Fallon’s Frey Ranch Estate Distillary and the Tahoe Cheese Company of Carson City.

-The grants totaling $105,596 were awarded under the USDA’s Value Added Producer program.
+The grants totaling $105,596 were awarded under the USDA’s Value Added Producer program, according to USDA Rural Development Director Sarah Adler.

-The distillery owned by Ashley and Colby Frey, who also own Churchill Vineyards, will receive a $49,000 grant to help market their products.
+The distillery owned by Ashley and Colby Frey, who also own Churchill Vinyards, will receive a $49,000 grant to help market their products.
+They have scheduled a grand opening for Saturday, 11 a.m. to 5 p.m. at the Frey Ranch.

 Owners Charles Turner and David Green of Carson City will receive a $49,700 grant to help Tahoe Cheese increase production and marketing of their raw milk artisan cheeses.